Accelergy-Project/timeloop-accelergy-exercises/exercises/timeloop/00-model-conv1d-1level/README.md

 - A problem.
 - A mapping.

-We have provided a separate `.yaml` file for each of these inputs.
+We have provided a separate `.yaml` file for each of these inputs arranged into different sub-directories.
 To run the exercise, type:

 ```
-    timeloop-model *.yaml
+    timeloop-model arch/* prob/* map/*
 ```

 This generates the following outputs: